About the strip > The 00s

 01 May 04

-Alex and Clive found they were both in competition for the same jobs.
+As Alex and Clive's search for employment continued they sometimes found they were in competition for the same job.

 04 Jun 04